minh2002sn/Summer_Intern_Report/01_Basic_Programming/README.md

 ![07_develop_branch](./images/07_develop_branch.webp)

+5. Feature:

-5. Feature: There can be a lot of feature branches in the same time, each feature branch is used to develop a feature of project.
+    There can be a lot of feature branches in the same time, each feature branch is used to develop a feature of project.

+    Feature branches's name is always followed by a name of feature.

+    Eg: feature/button, feature/lcd, feature/mqtt, ...

+    When complete developing a feature, its branch is merged into develop branch.

 ![08_feature_branches](./images/08_feature_branches.webp)